cosmopax/Automation_in_Everyday_Lab_Routine/docs/01_Setup_and_Fork.md

     * **Mac:** Open Terminal and type \`git --version\`.
 If it asks to install "Command Line Tools," say Yes.

 ## 3. "Fork" the Repository
-You cannot write directly to the Professor's repository.
+You cannot write directly to the lecturer's repository.
 You need your own copy.
 1. Go to the [Course Repository](https://github.com/cosmopax/Automation_in_Everyday_Lab_Routine).
 2. Look at the top-right corner for the button **Fork**.
 3. Click **Fork** -> **Create a new fork**.